MZ Rider App

 |---|---|

-| Accounts | Single-user only |
+| User model | Single-user only |

-| App type | Responsive web app |
+| App format | Responsive web app |

-| Routing | Saved outbound links, not embedded custom navigation |
+| Routing strategy | Saved Google Maps and RV-safe planner links, not embedded custom navigation |

 | Trip planning | Simple trip records with notes and optional budget fields |